DSSG-Firebird/interactive-map/Misc. Map Files/README_dropdownWriter.md

 3. If there are new potential inspections with SIC codes not included in the dropdown.
  * That is, if you change the map from using the Property_list_short to using Property_list_long, there will definitely be new SIC codes used, and you will not be able to filter them on the map with the dropdown, unless they are included in the menu.

+### How
-Be sure the change the .csv to the name of the file you are reading from.
+1. Be sure the change the .csv to the name of the file you are reading from.
 The default is set to Classification_types.csv, from the Property list folder.

-Change the index of the column (row[X]) to be whichever column you want to include.
+2. Change the index of the column (row[X]) to be whichever column you want to include.
 Remember that Python indices start at 0.

-Then, copy all of the options in the output.html file, and paste them into the index.html to replace the dropdown options you want to replace.
+3. Then, copy all of the options in the output.html file, and paste them into the index.html to replace the dropdown options you want to replace.